intel/device-modeling-language/doc/1.4/language.md

 is controlled by the `type` parameter.
 More information about configuration object attributes can be found in *Simics Model Builder User's Guide*.

+The [`init`](dml-builtins.html#init) template and associated method is often useful together with `attribute` objects to initialize any associated state.

 Four standard templates are provided for attributes: `bool_attr`, `int64_attr`, `uint64_attr` and `double_attr`.
 They provide overridable `get` and `set` methods, and store the attribute's value in a session variable named `val`,